QuentinRa/blog.quentinra.dev/maths/r/syntax/types/table.md

 # 4  6  4  6  5  5  5  6  6  1  2
 ```

-You can read the each of your eleven values were
-at least picked once.
+You can read that each of your eleven values was at least picked once.
 For instance, we picked $10$ twice.

 <hr class="sl">

 ## Frequencies table

-You can use ``prop.table`` to get the frequency
-of each value instead of the number of occurrences.
+You can use `prop.table` to get the frequency of each value instead of the number of occurrences.

 * `prop.table(table(v), 1)` (line only)
 * `prop.table(table(v), 2)` (column only)